-Click on the above link, download, and print out the pattern templates.
+Click on the red button below, download, and print out the pattern templates.
 Be sure that your printer is set to print at 100% and/or uncheck Fit to Page.

 On both pattern pieces, trim around solid lines.
 Match up arrows and tape the two pieces together to form the Tea Cozy pattern.